The Sportsground: Redevelopment (2022–present)

+View of the Clan stand on its grand opening on 24 January 2026.

 In October 2018, Connacht unveiled plans for a €30m redevelopment of Dexcom Stadium to turn it into a 12,000 seater stadium with the redevelopment to also include a high-performance training centre.
 Plans were submitted to Galway City Council the following December with full planning permission secured in May 2019.

-In January 2020, the Government announced funding totalling €20m towards the project, with €10m coming from the Large Scale Sports Infrastructure Fund, and a further €10m from the Project 2040 fund in line with the Government's commitment to "balanced regional development".
+In January 2020, the Government announced funding totaling €20m towards the project, with €10m coming from the Large Scale Sports Infrastructure Fund, and a further €10m from the Project 2040 fund in line with the Government's commitment to "balanced regional development".

 Following a delay due to the COVID-19 pandemic, Phase 1 of the redevelopment began after the 2021/22 season with the installation of a new 3G pitch and LED floodlights.

 In 2023, Connacht Rugby Stadium Limited entered into a new lease with Greyhound Racing Ireland.
 Connacht Rugby Stadium Limited acquired the exclusive naming rights to the property.
+In January 2024 Connacht Rugby sold the Sportsground naming rights to US healthcare company Dexcom.

 On 19 January 2024, Connacht Rugby confirmed that Phase 2 of the redevelopment would begin in March, with building works beginning on the new high-performance centre beside the existing gym.
-Construction on the new North Stand is due to begin after the 2023/24 season, which will involve the demolition of existing Clan Terrace and Clubhouse.
+Construction on the new North Stand began after the 2023/24 season, following the demolition of existing Clan Terrace and Clubhouse.
+The official opening of the €40m redevelopment project took place on 24 January 2026 as Connacht took on Leinster in front of 12,481 fans.
+The new Clan Stand is three-tier stand with a capacity of over 6,500 including an Atlantic premium level that can cater to over 800 supporters.
+The new Clan stand’s capacity is broken down into 1,600 terrace, 4,119 seated and 836 hospitality seats.
+A total of 10 bars and food outlets are spread across three levels along with over 150 toilets.